-VIA: Variable Image Abstractor™ is a real-time generative art system that runs on a Mac computer.
-Originally developed in the early 2000s with FutureBASIC, the current versions are written in the Processing programming language.
+In terms of visual memory, images float within our mind; juxtaposing, overlapping, replacing one another.
+VIA: Variable Image Abstractor™ is a real-time generative art system (not AI) that externalizes these visions into a time based visual experience.
+Originally developed in the early 2000s with FutureBASIC for Mac OS, since 2018 VIA is written in the Processing programming language.

 In searching for new ways to present several images simultaneously, I began thinking about automating a structured, yet random process of image transformation.
 I developed VIA, a stream-of-consciousness type of image engine.
 VIA displays an image, then systematically replaces parts of the image with parts of other images read from an image library.
 The reading process is random, and designed in a way that repetition is unlikely.
-The end result is imagery constructing and deconstructing itself, to create an ever evolving composition that can run indefinitely.

 VIA: Legacy ©2019